temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 tags: [Python, SDK]
 last_update:
   date: 2024-03-06
-title: Implement the Saga Pattern in Python Using Temporal
+title: Build a trip booking application in Python
-description: Implement the Saga Pattern in Python Using Temporal.
+description: Implement the Saga Pattern in Python using Temporal.
 image: /img/temporal-logo-twitter-card.png
 ---

-In today's interconnected digital landscape, ensuring consistency and reliability in multi-step processes is paramount.
 When dealing with distributed systems, a failure in one service can lead to a domino effect, compromising the entire transaction.
 The Saga pattern offers a solution to this problem by allowing distributed transactions to be broken into smaller, manageable transactions, each with its own compensation logic in case of failure.

 The Saga pattern is a design pattern that provides a mechanism to manage long-running transactions and ensure data consistency across multiple services.
-Instead of a single monolithic transaction, the Saga pattern breaks the transaction into smaller, manageable steps (Activities), each with its own compensation logic.
-If any step fails, previously completed steps are undone using compensating transactions to maintain consistency.
+Instead of a single monolithic transaction, the Saga pattern breaks the transaction into smaller, manageable steps (Activities), each step is executed sequentially, and if a step fails, previous steps are undone with a compensating step.

+Temporal orchestrates long-running transactions, automatically compensating for failures.
+The compensation, combined with the guarantee that the method will complete execution, makes this method a reliable, long-running transaction.

-In this guide, you will implement the Saga pattern using Temporal in Python to manage the booking process for cars, hotels, and flights.
+In this guide, you'll build a Flask API that uses Temporal to manage the booking process for cars, hotels, and flights.
 This approach ensures that even if one part of the booking fails, the system can gracefully handle the rollback of previous steps, maintaining data consistency.

 When you're finished, you'll be able to handle complex distributed transactions with ease and reliability using Temporal.